Frequently Asked Questions

 If my first spouse is interred in Doyle Cemetery and I remarry, can my second spouse also be interred in the same grave site?

-The surviving spouse of an eligible veteran who had a subsequent remarriage to a non-veteran and whose death occurred on or after January 1, 2000, is eligible for burial based on his or her marriage to the eligible veteran.
+Not necessarily.
+The surviving spouse of an eligible veteran who had a subsequent remarriage to a non-veteran and whose death occurred on or after January 1, 2000, is eligible for burial based on his or her marriage to the eligible veteran, grave assignments will be made according to standard protocol, cemetery staff must be notified in order to set aside a gravesite when necessary.

 Can I have a chapel service at Doyle Cemetery before the interment?